DiegoGC6/Amazon-clone/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory,

+open a terminal and run

+### `npm install`

+then, you can run:

 ### `npm start`